Jo Baumber

 I joined the University of Leeds in 2024 as a Lecturer in English for Academic Purposes, having spent the previous decade working in China.
 My role involves working at both Leeds and Southwest Jiaotong University in Chengdu, China, as a member of the Joint School.

-I am currently working on my PhD in applied linguistics with the University of York, and I obtained a master’s in TESOL (Teaching English as a Second or Other Language) from the University of Dundee.
-I’m also a proud aluma of the Open University, where I obtained a BA Hons in English Language and World History.
+I am currently nearing completion on a PhD in Applied Linguistics with the University of York.
+I obtained a master’s in TESOL (Teaching English as a Second or Other Language) from the University of Dundee, and I’m also an aluma of the Open University, where I obtained a BA Hons in English Language and World History.

 Research interests

-My main research interests are in exploring the effects of education policy on the wider community.
-I am also interested in pedagogical ideologies, specifically those of the East and West and how the differences may effect first year higher education student experiences in learning.
-These two areas connect to my role as an English for Academic Purposes instructor, and inform both my teaching practice and approach to working in a transnational education context.
+My current research interests are in exploring the effects of education policy on the wider community, socio-political factors on education opportunities and outcomes, and phenomenological differences between teachers in varying contexts.
+I am also interested in pedagogical ideologies, specifically those of the East and West, and how the differences may affect student experiences in learning.
+These areas connect to both my PhD and my role as an English for Academic Purposes instructor and inform my teaching practice and approach to working in a transnational education context.

 Professional memberships